thecity/rds-s3-backup/README.markdown

 How can I use it?
 -----------------

 You'll need mysqldump, gzip, ruby 1.9.x, and the fog and thor gems on your system.
-It has a command line interface with like a million options since the script needs so much access to do its job.
+It has a command line interface with like a million options since the script needs so much access to do its job, or you can point it to a YAML file with options instead.

 How can I trust it?
 -------------------